 The low caste system in Nepal has far-reaching implications on the lives of individuals and communities.
 It reinforces social inequalities, restricts opportunities for upward mobility, and perpetuates discrimination and marginalization.
 Despite efforts to address caste-based discrimination, the system continues to impact the lives of many Nepalese people.

 Every piece of handcrafted sterling silver and gemstone jewelry represents a story of resilience, hope, and transformation.
-Your purchase not only adds a touch of elegance to your wardrobe but also contributes to the ongoing recovery and rebuilding process in Nepal.
+Your purchase not only adds a touch of elegance to your wardrobe but also contributes to the ongoing recovery and rebuilding process of Nepal.